A Shared Blanket

 Diane West Jewelry & Art

 Contemporary gallery featuring fine art and award-winning jewelry from around the country, as well as outstanding works from a wide variety of artists.
-Represents Durango’s talented local pool of artists, as well as others with national reputations.
+Represents Durango’s talented local artists, as well as artists with national reputations.
 820 Main Ave., 385-4444, www.dianewestart.com.

 A destination for homes, gifts and gardens.
 Locally made gourmet foods, sauces and condiments.
 Dietz is a local business supporting local artists and craftspeople since 1983.
 They take great pride in the quality and originality of their products and the community they serve and support.
 26345 Hwy.
 160, 259-5811, www.dietzmarket.com.